ILIAS-eLearning/ilias/docs/configuration/install.md

 ## Hardening and Security Guidance

 We recommend to perform a threat analysis for your ILIAS installation, as every prudent admin should do for his resources.
-In our [security guide](./secure.md) we show techniques and strategies to be used to secure your ILIAS installation according to your needs.
+In our [Security Guide](./secure.md) we show techniques and strategies to be used to secure your ILIAS installation according to your needs.